sodul/terraform-provider-clumio/docs/resources/clumio_aws_connection.md

 - **account_native_id** (String) AWS Account Id to connect to Clumio.
 - **aws_region** (String) AWS Region of account.
-- **services_enabled** (Set of String) The services to be enabled for this configuration.
-Valid values are [discover], [discover, protect].
-This is only set when the registration is created, the enabled services are obtained directly from the installed template after that.

 ### Optional

 - **description** (String) Clumio AWS Connection Description.
 - **organizational_unit_id** (String) Clumio Organizational Unit Id.
-- **protect_asset_types_enabled** (Set of String) The asset types enabled for protect.
+- **protect_asset_types_enabled** (Set of String, Deprecated) The asset types enabled for protect.
 This is only populated if protect is enabled.
 Valid values are any of [EBS, RDS, DynamoDB, EC2MSSQL, S3].
+- **services_enabled** (Set of String, Deprecated) The services to be enabled for this configuration.
+Valid values are [discover], [discover, protect].
+This is only set when the registration is created, the enabled services are obtained directly from the installed template after that.

 ### Read-Only